Paul scores season-high 28, Suns roll past Lakers 130-104 - WHIZ News

+PHOENIX (AP) — It looked like Father Time might be making some gains on the 37-year-old Chris Paul over the past few months.

+The 12-time All-Star proved on Monday night he’s not going down without a fight.

-PHOENIX (AP) — Chris Paul scored a season-high 28 points, Deandre Ayton added 21 points and 11 rebounds and the Phoenix Suns rolled past the Los Angeles Lakers 130-104 on Monday night.
+Paul scored a season-high 28 points, Deandre Ayton added 21 points and 11 rebounds and the Phoenix Suns rolled past the Los Angeles Lakers 130-104.

+The Suns did just about everything well in the blowout win.
+They shot 50% from the field, made 20 3-pointers, had a 51-36 rebounding advantage and just eight turnovers.

+“When we play like that, it’s tough to stop us,” Paul said.

 The game was almost more notable for who wasn’t playing instead of the action on the court.
 The Lakers were missing their All-Star trio of LeBron James (left ankle soreness), Anthony Davis (right foot soreness) and Russell Westbrook (left foot soreness).